Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 Have you been receiving suspicious letters, phone calls, or in-person service of court documents?
 You may have been informed that Atlantic Credit and Finance LLC is suing you over outstanding debt.
 If this is the case, then you may immediately hang up, throw out the letter, or freak out.
-What you shouldn't do, is ignore it.
+What you shouldn't do is ignore it.
 This could mean you may face damaging financial consequences if you do not respond in time, and in the right manner.

-Who Is Atlantic Credit & Finance?
+What Is Atlantic Credit & Finance?

 First off, Atlantic Credit and Finance LLC is a legitimate modern junk debt buyer.
 This means that they purchase debt from allegedly defaulted consumer debt accounts.
 Then they attempt to sue consumers for these debts and collect on them.

 According to the BBB, Atlantic Credit and Finance was founded in 1996 with headquarters in Roanoke, VA.
 On their website, ACF states that they help customers to handle their debt.
-Despite this, their collection tactics include robocalls, letters, and lawsuits.

 What Happens If You Do Not Respond to a Complaint